 Architects and senior developers should be offered the developer training and training in Threat Modeling to ensure that security controls are applied in the design and architecture appropriately.
 Some objectives of the threat modeling course are:

-Consider developing or acquiring secure coding standards and other ‘official’ reference material for the development effort to reduce questions and discussion that slows down development efforts when security issues come up.
-SSI-in-a-Box™ includes coding standards and reference material for major development environments and frameworks and can be customized for your environment.
+Consider developing or acquiring secure coding standards and other “official” reference material for the development effort to reduce questions and discussion that slows down development efforts when security issues come up.

-A secure code review tool can automate the finding and fixing of software security issues without seriously impacting the velocity of the agile team.
+An automated secure code review tool can automate the finding and fixing of software security issues without seriously impacting the velocity of the agile team.
 Security code reviews using a data-driven tool that provides reasonably intelligent contextual background with an analysis trace of how the finding may be an issue can be an excellent mentoring experience for developers new to software security.
-The IDE plug-in SecureAssist is an example of a secure code review tool.
+The IDE plugin Code Sight is an example of a secure code review tool.